 This article was updated on July 27, 2021.

 Your heart is racing, and you feel pain in your chest.
 Is it a heart attack or a panic attack?

 To further complicate things, the stress and anxiety that often cause panic attacks can also lead to heart attacks.
-"It's a complicated relationship," he says.
+"It's a complicated relationship," he said.

 'Maximize' your symptoms

 "People often blame their symptoms on stress.
 They minimize versus maximize their symptoms.
 'Maybe I'm OK,' they tell themselves.
-But their situation may escalate very quickly," says Meurer.
+But their situation may escalate very quickly," said Meurer.

 "The important thing is to seek medical attention if you're not sure about your health.
 Be vigilant, and get checked out promptly.
 If you're worried that it's a heart attack, call 911 to get an immediate evaluation."